Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Sarah was to pass away on 23rd January 1810.
 She was buried at All Saints Churchyard on 29th January 1810.
 Thomas was to pass away on 27th March 1824 and was reunited with Sarah on 3rd April 1824.

-Thomas and Sarah had three children that survived them, Thomas, Richard and Elizabeth Gibbons, who were well provided for after Thomas's death.
+Thomas and Sarah had three children that survived them, Thomas, Richard, and Elizabeth Gibbons, who were well provided for after Thomas's death.

-He left his sons, Thomas and Richard, the considerable amounts of five hundred pounds and six thousand pounds in Government Bounds as well as several properties in St Peter's Street, Marlow and several 'outbuildings'.
+He left his sons, Thomas and Richard, the considerable amount of five hundred pounds and six thousand pounds in Government Bounds as well as several properties in St Peter's Street, Marlow and several 'outbuildings'.
 He requested that an annual fund from the profits of the six thousand pounds be set up in a trust for Elizabeth, with the instruction that should she marry and have children then the trust would pass on to them after her death.

 3 comments: